 Peppermint oil can hydrate burnt skin and relieve the pain from sunburns.
 It can also be used to help prevent sunburn.
-A found that peppermint oil has a SPF (sun protection factor) value that’s higher than most other essential oils, including lavender, eucalyptus, tea tree and rose oils.
-(22)
+An in vitro study found that peppermint oil has a SPF (sun protection factor) value that’s higher than most other essential oils, including lavender, eucalyptus, tea tree and rose oils.

 To help heal your skin after sun exposure and to help protect your skin from sunburn, mix 2–3 drops of peppermint oil with a half-teaspoon of coconut oil and apply it directly to your skin, or make my natural homemade sunburn spray to relieve pain and support healthy skin renewal.

 Although more research is needed in this area, some lab studies indicate that peppermint may be useful as an anticancer agent.
 One such study found that the compound menthol inhibits prostate cancer growth by inducing cell death and regulating cellular processes.

 How to Use Peppermint Oil Safely

 Peppermint oil is incredibly versatile.
 It’s safe for both internal and external use in appropriate amounts and can be used with or without a carrier oil to dilute it (when used topically).
 Here are some safe and effective ways to use peppermint oil in your day-to-day routine: